isomerpages/ogp-buildforgood/pages/Terms of Use.md

 and launch of a minimum viable product, and from the SG Eco Fund to fund costs in the community engagement phase ("<strong>Co-funding</strong>”).
 The Accelerator Programme and Co-funding shall collectively be referred to as the “<strong>Opportunity</strong>”.
-SG Eco Fund is [a charitable trust that supports ground-up projects to advance environmental sustainability and involve the community in Singapore].</p>
+SG Eco Fund is a charitable trust that supports ground-up projects to advance environmental sustainability and involve the community in Singapore.</p>
 <p>&nbsp;</p>
 <p>15.4&nbsp;&nbsp; The Accelerator Programme will run from 29 June 2024
 to 17 Aug 2024.
 At GovTech’s sole and absolute discretion, the Co-funding